wailsapp/docs/project_status.md

   * Support other UI Frameworks

-    Currently, Wails only supports Vue projects, however there is no real reason it couldn't support other frameworks.
-It would be good (and relatively easy) to create Project Templates to support React, Preact, Angular, etc.
+    Currently, Wails supports Vue, Vuetify and React projects, however there is no real reason it couldn't support other frameworks.
+It would be good (and relatively easy) to create Project Templates to support Preact, Angular, etc.

   * Create more examples